fastify/fastify/docs/Server.md

 ##### Ajv 8 as default schema validator

 Ajv 8 is the evolution of Ajv 6, and it has a lot of improvements and new features.
-To use the new Ajv 8 features such as JTD or the Standalone mode, refers to the [`@fastify/ajv-compiler` documentation](https://github.com/fastify/ajv-compiler#usage).
+To use the new Ajv 8 features such as JTD or the Standalone mode, refer to the [`@fastify/ajv-compiler` documentation](https://github.com/fastify/ajv-compiler#usage).

 To use Ajv 8 as default schema validator, you can use the following code: